jrwalsh1/jrwalsh1.github.io/about/index.md

 # Welcome to my website!

 I'm interested in a broad range of computational and mathematical topics from genomics to data science.
 Recently, I've transitioned from a career in theoretical particle physics, where I mainly worked on problems related the Large Hadron Collider that included algorithm development, computational and simulation software frameworks, and data analysis.
-You can find my publications [here](http://inspirehep.net/author/profile/J.R.Walsh.2 "inSPIRE")
+You can find my publications [here](http://inspirehep.net/author/profile/J.R.Walsh.2 "inSPIRE").

 I like to work on side projects involving interesting data.
 You can find descriptions by following the links above, or by reading through my blog.
 I also enjoy learning and tinkering around with math, usually stuff that comes up when I'm working on a project.